Serpensin/DiscordBots-DBDStats/README.md

    - `support_server`: The ID of your support server.
 The bot must be a member of this server to create an invite if someone requires support.
    - `twitch_client_id`: The client ID of your Twitch app.
 Obtain it from the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
    - `twitch_client_secret`: The client secret of your Twitch app.
 Obtain it from the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
-   - `libretransURL`: The URL of your LibreTranslate instance.
+   - `libretransURL`: The URL of your LibreTranslate instance. -> If you don't want to use LibreTanslate, remove the variables containing 'libretrans'.
    - `libretransAPIkey`: The API key for the LibreTranslate instance.
+   - `GOOGLE_APPLICATION_CREDENTIALS`: The path to your Google Cloud credentials file (optional).
-   - `MongoDB_host`: The MongoDB host address.
+   - `MongoDB_host`: The MongoDB host address. -> If you don't want to use MongoDB, remove the variables containing 'MongoDB'.
    - `MongoDB_port`: The MongoDB port number.
    - `MongoDB_user`: The MongoDB username.
    - `MongoDB_password`: The MongoDB password.